Transverse momentum dependent distribution functions in the threshold limit: Factorization and resummation formalism

 In addition, for simplicity, we define the Born cross section as

 with the number of color $N_c=3$ and the fine structure constant $\alpha_{\rm em}$, so that the leading-order hard function $H^{\rm DY}(Q,\mu)$ is normalized to unity.
-It is noted that the above TMD factorization theorem is only valid for the intermediate $x$ region.
-The perturbative calculation of TMD PDFs using the operator-product expansion method shows that large logarithmic terms will appear in the limit $x \to 1$.
-Therefore one needs to consider the factorization of the cross section in the joint threshold and TMD limit.
+The perturbative calculation of TMD PDFs using the operator-product expansion method shows that large logarithmic terms will appear in the limit $x \to 1$ \cite{Catani:2011kr,Catani:2012qa,Gehrmann:2012ze,Gehrmann:2014yya,Luebbert:2016itl,Echevarria:2016scs,Luo:2019hmp,Luo:2019bmw,Behring:2019quf,Luo:2019szz,Luo:2020epw,Ebert:2020yqt}.
+Therefore, one needs to consider the factorization of the cross section in the joint threshold and TMD limit.

 Following~\cite{Sterman:2006hu} and performing the Mellin transformation with respect to the threshold variable $\tau^{\rm DY}$, we obtain

 where from the first line to the second line the Jacobian for converting between $(Q^2,Y)$ and $(x_1,x_2)$ can be easily worked out using the definitions of the kinematic variables in \eqref{eq:x1x2}.
 Therefore, the differential cross section can be re-expressed as